Descent of Inanna into the Underworld: Akkadian version

-A reconstructed myth
+Reconstruction

 Historian Dina Katz divides the myth into two parts, each of which can be considered an independent narrative.
 In the initial section of the narrative, Inanna provides directives to her aide, Ninshubur, before entering the netherworld.
 There, she encounters her sister and is saved from death by Enki, subsequently returning to the land of the living.
 The researcher emphasizes that, in light of the goddess's instructions to her assistant, Inanna's actions were not those of a careless and prideful individual.
 Instead, she meticulously planned her journey, orchestrated her demise, and deliberately provoked Enki's intervention to resurrect her.
 Regardless of her motives, Inanna's endeavor proved to be a resounding success.
 Moreover, for Bendt Alster, this episode is closely aligned with the myth of Inanna et Enki, in which Inanna enters the city of Uruk to steal the Me that is held by Enki.
 The second part of the narrative commences immediately following the curse pronounced by Inanna against Dumuzi.
 It represents a condensed version of the Dream of Dumuzi myth, wherein the listener bears witness to Dumuzi's prolonged agony preceding his departure for the Underworld.
 The original sections of the Descent of Inanna into the Underworld narrative appear to encompass two distinct yet interrelated themes: Dumuzi's return and his replacement by Geshtinanna, and Inanna's condemnation to provide a substitute to occupy her role in the Underworld, accompanied by the search for this substitute.
 For Dina Katz, Inanna's condemnation represents an intermediate episode that bridges the two independent narratives that comprise the narrative.

 Researcher Noga Ayali-Darshan examines the multiple occurrences of the phrase Inanna ascends from the Underworld between lines 282 and 306 of the myth.
 These five occurrences serve as a splice between the two independent parts composing the narrative and seem to reflect specific editorial strategies (linked expansion and resumptive repetition) used to integrate new additions to the original narrative.
 These repetitions are techniques that reinforce the narrative structure of the transitional passage.
 Therefore, it is crucial to understand these repetitions not as anomalies, but as integral elements in the textual and literary evolution of the Descent of Inanna to the Underworld myth.